utaschulz1/weather_script/Readme.md

 - You need to interact with Python and your repository folder using a command line interface, like bash or terminal.
 The CLI is the place where you type in all the commands above.

 > ⚠️ **Warning:** There is no undo button in the command line interface, no CTRL+Z. It interacts directly with your computer.
-You need to understand, what you are doing.
+You have to understand what you are doing.

 **Text editor**

 If you're new to using a CLI and Git, consider familiarizing yourself with a text editor such as VS Code or Sublime Text first.
 This will help you in three ways:
 - You can read and write code in your repository files.
-- You have one more command lines integrated in the editor to set up your environment, that is, install program packages, and to run your code.
+- You have one more command lines integrated in the editor to set up your environment, that is, to install program packages and to run your code.
-- You can use extensions (plugins) to make interacting with GitHub mor streamlined.
+- You can use extensions (plugins) to make interacting with GitHub more streamlined.

 Here are some resources to help you get started:
 - [Getting started with Visual Studio Code](https://code.visualstudio.com/docs/introvideos/basics)